patrik-kuehl/gleamyshell/README.md

 GleamyShell is a cross-platform Gleam library for executing shell commands that supports all non-browser targets (Erlang, Bun, Deno, and Node.js).

+## Maintenance Notice 🐚

+As of the 11th August, 2024, I won't be maintaining this project any longer.

+I don't invest time in Gleam anymore, as I encountered too many breaking changes within minor version bumps, and too many packages on Hex, which have been released as a first major version (1.0.0) without any battle-testing first, thus being prone to breaking API changes or unexpected behavior.

+I wish Gleam all the best, but I revert to other (enterprise-y) languages I'm already used to.

+If you depend on GleamyShell and/or want to maintain it, feel free to get in touch with me.
+I'd be willing to transfer the ownership of this repository and the package on Hex.
+No need to create a fork :v:

 ## When to use GleamyShell? 🐚

 GleamyShell provides the ability to execute shell commands on multiple targets.
 While this might sound amazing,